trinodb/trino/presto-docs/src/main/sphinx/connector/cassandra.rst

 TINYINT           TINYINT
 VARCHAR           VARCHAR
 VARIANT           VARCHAR
+UDT               ROW
 ================  ======

 Any collection (LIST/MAP/SET) can be designated as FROZEN, and the value is mapped to VARCHAR.
 Additionally, blobs have the limitation that they cannot be empty.

-Types not mentioned in the table above are not supported (e.g. tuple or UDT).
+Types not mentioned in the table above are not supported (e.g. tuple).

 Partition keys can only be of the following types:
 | ASCII